Applying for CAC Membership

 Any college-level student, intern, laboratory technician, or volunteer employed in a forensic science laboratory pursuing a course of study or a career in a forensic science.
-Any application for Affiliate Membership shall be submitted by, and with the recommendation of, a Full, Associate, Corresponding, Retired, or Life member of the Association.
+Any application for Affiliate Membership must be submitted with the recommendation of a Full, Associate, Retired, or Life member of the Association.

 When you are ready to apply, click here!